Rairocha/readme/README.md

   - Visualization
 # Technologies

-  List with used technoligies, ex:
+  List with used technologies, ex:
   - Python
   - Pandas
   - MySQL